mageshkumarc/7-A--DESIGN-AND-ANALYSIS-OF-HORN-ANTENNA-USING-CST-MICROWAVE-STUDIO/README.md

-# 7 A)DESIGN-AND-ANALYSIS-OF-HORN-ANTENNA-USING-CST-MICROWAVE-STUDIO
+# 7A- DESIGN-AND-ANALYSIS-OF-HORN-ANTENNA-USING-CST-MICROWAVE-STUDIO

-**Aim of the Experiment:** To design a Horn antenna operating at 5.5 GHz and to find the directivity andHalf power beam width form the radiation patterns.
+**Aim of the Experiment:**

+To design a Horn antenna operating at 5.5 GHz and to find the directivity andHalf power beam width form the radiation patterns.
 Software to be used: CST studio suite 2019 (Student edition)

 **Design:**